A Joint Model and Data Driven Method for Distributed Estimation: Introduction

 Motivated by the high-speed development of the wireless sensor network (WSN) in practical applications \cite{kottas2012spatial,french2013spatio}, such as environmental monitoring, weather forecasts, and health care, the area of parameter estimation from distributed data has been thoroughly investigated in bunches of works\cite{5280228,4407653,4490095,1597575}.
 A typical distributed estimation network consists of multiple sensors deployed at different locations, each observing the desired unknown parameter and transmitting the local observations to the fusion center (FC)\cite{1619423}.
 Constrained by the limited wireless communication resources \cite{5494187,7450677}, e.g., bandwidth and energy, the local observations at the sensors are usually quantized into finite number of bits before being transmitted to the FC\cite{1657815,7111345,7815400}.
 The FC leverages the quantized information received from all the sensors to estimate the desired parameter.

-The performance of quantization-based distributed estimation methods and the optimal quantizer design problem have been extensively investigated in the literatures \cite{241739,243470,1643916,1435664,4156398}.
+The performance of quantization-based distributed estimation methods and the optimization of distributed estimation network have been extensively investigated in the literatures \cite{241739,243470,1643916,1435664,4156398}.
+Considering the impact of transmission errors, the authors in \cite{ghazanfari2015formulation} formulated the distributed estimation problem in the context of least mean square adaptive networks and derived the closed-form expressions for the steady-state mean square error (MSE) of the network.
 Considering the different distortion criteria, e.g., Fisher information \cite{21219} and minimum mean square error (MMSE) \cite{schonhoff2006detection}, the authors in \cite{241739} investigated the optimal quantizer design for decentralized parameter estimation with two distributed sensors.
 Based on the generalization of the classical Lloyd-Max results \cite{1056489,1057548}, the author in \cite{243470} proposed an algorithm to design the optimal non-linear distributed estimators with bivariate probability distribution.
 Considering the constraint of one-bit quantization at the sensors, the authors in \cite{1643916} established the asymptotic optimality of the maximum-likelihood (ML) estimator for the deterministic mean-location parameter estimation problem.
 However, the above works were limited to the assumption of either a deterministic desired parameter or a random one with perfect information of its distribution.

 Based on the minimization of Cramer-Rao lower bound (CRLB), the probabilistic quantization strategies have been actively investigated recently \cite{7094709,8334277,5184907,6174480,6882252,7472370}.
 Considering the one-bit quantization scheme at the sensors and applying the minimax criterion, the authors in \cite{5184907} derived the minimax CRLB for the scenario with ideal noiseless observations.
 Following the identical one-bit quantization scheme across different sensors, the authors in \cite{6174480} further approximated the optimal probabilistic quantization by a parameterized antisymmetric and piecewise-linear function to minimize the corresponding minimax CRLB.
 In \cite{6882252}, the authors obtained the optimality conditions for using binary quantizer at all sensors and the optimal binary quantizer for the location parameter estimation problem.
 However, these works were limited to the noiseless observation scenario and the extension to the noisy case was subject to the assumption of perfect knowledge about the distributions of the desired parameter and observation noise.
 The optimal quantizer for noisy scenario with imperfect statistic information remains to be further explored.